-Bipolar disorder causes dramatic shifts in a person's mood, energy and ability to think clearly.
-People with bipolar experience high and low moods-known as mania and depression-which differ from the typical ups-and-downs most people experience.
+Bipolar disorder, also known as manic-depressive disorder, causes dramatic shifts in a person's mood, energy, and ability to think clearly.
+People with bipolar experience extreme high and low moods- known as mania and depression – which differ from the typical ups-and-downs most people experience.

 Scientists have not yet discovered a single cause of bipolar disorder.
 Currently, they believe several factors may contribute, including: